ZOID415/readme-generator/MyREADME.md

 ## Installation

-a
+Before attempting to use this application the user must have VS Code, GitBash, and Node.js installed.
+Once those programs are installed the user can copy the GitHub repo and clone it with GitBash using the command "git clone 'paste link here'".
+Then us the command "npm init -y" to install the Node Package Manager.
+Then use the command "npm install inquirer to get npm inquirer package.

 ## Usage

-a

-## License

-This project is licensed under the MIT license.
+Once software is downloaded and Node packages are initialized the user can then get started.
+Within the directory for this project, initialize prompts using the "node index.js" command in the terminal.
+Once prompted, answer the necessary information and a new README.md file will be placed in the directory selected.

 ## Questions

-If you have any questions about this project or repositorie you may contact me at a.
-If you are interested you may visit my other work at [a](https://github.com/a/).
+If you have any questions about this project or repositorie you may contact me at michaelalfaro93@gmail.com.
+If you are interested you may visit my other work at [ZOID415](https://github.com/ZOID415/).

 ## Tests

-undefined
+Testing this project is as simple as following the instructions on how to use the project above.

 ## Contributing

-a
+Michael Alfaro